jandorn/gsap-abc/README.md

 # GSAP abc

-This project is a simple showcase of every free and paid GSAP functionalities.
+This project is a simple showcase of every free and paid GSAP functionality.

 Its primary function is to allow me to learn the animation library fast and efficiently while also documenting my journey.